 The exchange of information and experiences on DRR has stirred interest from other local governments to consider developing and implementing ICM programs.
-The reputation of Guimaras as an emerging tourist spot in the Philippines with its pristine sandy beaches and captivating coves and islets was tarnished when two million liters of bunker fuel were spilled into its coast on 11 August 2006.
-The lack of interagency coordination during the oil spill response process created confusion on how the disaster response should proceed.
-Recognizing that an ICM program promotes policy and functional integration and helps the local governments develop strategies and action plans addressing issues that affect sustainable coastal development, including natural and man-made hazard prevention and management, are enough incentives for a local government to consider implementing ICM.
+The reputation of Guimaras as an emerging tourist spot in the Philippines, with its pristine sandy beaches and captivating coves and islets, was tarnished when two million liters of bunker fuel were spilled into its coastal area on 11 August 2006.
+The lack of interagency coordination during the oil spill response process created confusion with regard to how the disaster response should proceed.
+An ICM program that promotes policy and functional integration and helps the local governments develop strategies and action plans for addressing issues that affect sustainable coastal development, including natural and man-made hazard prevention and management, is a good incentive for a local government.

-The spiraling of interests for ICM implementation can provide the enabling conditions for the parallel implementation of HFA at the local level taking into consideration the needs and realities on the ground.
-Scaling up efforts in DRR that are proven to be of value in other disaster-prone areas is considered the next best step which can be linked with the ICM scaling up process that PEMSEA is advocating across the East Asian region.
+Spiraling interests for ICM implementation provide the enabling conditions for parallel implementation of the HFA at the local level.
+Scaling up efforts in DRR can be linked with the ICM scaling up process that PEMSEA is advocating across the East Asian region.
 The PNLG will continue to serve as an effective vehicle for enticing other local governments to follow suit, capitalizing on its growing experience, credibility and leadership.
-This concerted action can significantly boost the region's attempt to achieve its target of covering 20 percent of its coastline with ICM programs while at the same time delivering on HFA - both set to be realized by 2015.
+Such a concerted action can significantly boost the region's attempt to achieve its target of covering 20 percent of its coastline with ICM programs while at the same time delivering on the HFA - both set to be realized by 2015.